 Our equity investments include Multifamily investments in certain non-publicly traded Low-Income Housing Tax Credit (LIHTC) partnerships.
-We account for these investments using the proportional amortization method.
+We have elected to account for these investments using the proportional amortization method when applicable.

 These LIHTC partnerships invest directly in limited partnerships that own and operate affordable multifamily rental properties that generate federal income tax credits and deductible operating losses.
-Multifamily's ongoing investment in LIHTC partnerships helps to support and preserve the supply of affordable housing.
+Our ongoing investment in LIHTC partnerships helps to support and preserve the supply of affordable housing.

-The tables below present carrying value, RWA, and capital impact of RWA of LIHTC as of March 31, 2024.
+The tables below present carrying value, RWA, and capital impact of RWA of LIHTC as of March 31, 2025.